AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

 An important part of training an LLM to display reasoning behavaiour is distributed training.
 They are called *Large* Language Models for a reason, and are often too large to train on a single GPU.
 If you want to train a larger, more powerful model, then this becomes even more infeasible.
 Instead, we can leverage distributed training, to share the workload across multiple devices and speed up training.
-To enable distributed training in this tutorial, we use deepspeed and accelerate.
+Launch multi-GPU LLM training with ``torchrun``.
+See :ref:`llm_distributed`.

 .. code-block:: python